What does God want me to do?

 I was very moved by the beautiful singing in the church.
 Both Fr Francis Tran and the Seminarian, Mr Stephen Varney, were singing Mass.
 Both have such beautiful voices!
 The church choir sang very well too.
 Stephen was given the homily that morning.
 He pointed out that for some people the Priesthood can offer a fulfilling way of life.
 They may think that it might be too hard to stick to being a priest.
 Even though for most people it is right to get married, you may think about it that it is also often not easy to stick to being husband and wife.
 It all depends on what God wants you to do, doesn’t it?

 Monday has come and gone, so has Tuesday.
 Today is Wednesday and the pain is still there.
 I can cope with it as long as I don’t do too much!
 I cancelled the walks with my neighbour, Irene.
 I didn’t even go to the pool on Monday or to the Thai Yoga class on Tuesday.
 Peter could have driven me to the pool.
 But I declined.

 When Peter suggested on Tuesday, the first of May, we could drive to Berry and then further on to Hampden Bridge, I joyfully agreed to this.
 We had a lovely day out.
 The weather was perfect for an outing.
 The good thing was, I didn’t have to walk much.
 Peter took lots of pictures.
 I took quite a few pictures too, some of them out of the window from the car.

-Here is a link to more pictures.
-This link leads to Peter’s blog about our outing and another blog about his thoughts to the 1st of May.
+This leads to Peter’s blog about our outing and another blog about his thoughts to the 1st of May:

 At the moment I do not want to think about seeing the doctor or the dentist or the optometrist.
 Within the next couple of months I ought to see all these people.
 Just now I only want to rest and get better.